test

 each

-We can now do table-driven tests with jest's test.each
+We can now do table-driven tests with jest's test.each, and unitest has a

 similar interface.